|Hey Mom! Learn more about the Gerber Life Insurance Grow-Up Plan!|

 When I arrived at the hospital, the nurse said I was still three cm, which I had been for two weeks.
 I had already been laboring several hours with no change.
 I was very disappointed.
 I was also bleeding much heavier, which the nurse was fairly concerned about and called the on-call doc.
 I also felt that I needed to pee, but when I would try, just sitting on the toilet caused intense pain and pressure.

-Suddenly my contractions changed to something I have never experienced.
+Suddenly my contractions changed to something I have never experienced, and I've had pitocin once.
 I could no longer relax and breathe.
 I was moaning and gasping, after telling dh about how I am never vocal during labor (my other dc were from my late dh, so this was new dh's first experience).
 During contractions, I knew something was terribly wrong, between I would tell myself I had become a big wimp since having my 9yo.
 I was still at 3cm, having been at the hospital for three hours, in active labor for about six and a half.

 I woke up to see dh standing over dd, talking to her.
 They told me my placenta had ruptured and I lost a lot of blood, but they didn't have to do a transfusion.
 The nurse grabbed dd and brought her to my breast.
 She latched right on.